 A common side effect of treating your insulin-dependent diabetes is lipohypertrophy.
 This occurs because of multiple injections in the same area of skin over an extended period of time.
 Rotating your injection sites is the best way to prevent this.

 Lipohypertrophy is an abnormal accumulation of fat underneath the surface of the skin.
 It’s most commonly seen in people who receive multiple daily injections, such as people with type 1 diabetes.
-In fact, up to 50 percent of people with type 1 diabetes experience it at some point.
+In fact, up to 50% of people with type 1 diabetes experience it at some point.

 Repeated insulin injections in the same location can cause fat and scar tissue to accumulate.

-The main symptom of lipohypertrophy is raised areas under the skin.
-This area may have the following characteristics:
+The main symptom of lipohypertrophy is the development of raised areas under the skin.
+These areas may have the following characteristics:

 - small and hard or large and rubbery patches

 - surface area over 1 inch in diameter

 - a firmer feel than elsewhere on the body